Geoff Chappell, Software Analyst

 The function returns STATUS_SUCCESS if successful, else a negative error code.

 The NtStopProfile function and its alias ZwStopProfile are exported by name from NTDLL in version 3.10 and higher.
-In kernel mode, where ZwStopProfile is a stub and NtStopProfile is the implementation, neither is exported.
+In kernel mode, where ZwStopProfile is a stub and NtStopProfile is the implementation, neither is exported until the 1607 release of Windows 10 exports the stub.

 Neither NtStopProfile nor its alias is documented.
 As ZwStopProfile, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.

 Unusually for native API functions, no repackaging of NtStopProfile, documented or not, is known in any higher-level user-mode module that is distributed as standard with Windows.